Dceglio1/ALS5224/README.md

 Packages: Tidyverse, version 2.0.0

 **Mistake to Avoid: Make sure only TidyVerse is loaded.
 Other packages use the 'group_by' function, and will mess the code up if ther're loaded**

+Inputs:
+- CARD4.0.1_aro_cat.csv: From the CARD database, contains metadata about each ARG.
+Received when downloading CARD
+- ChezLiz_merged_args_new.txt: File from the previous steps
+- ChezLizMetadata.csv: Metadata about the samples
+- Antibiotic to Drug.csv: A csv I created from the deeparg database.
+Used to place ARGs into broader classes

 <details>
 <summary> ChezLiz.R</summary>